buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcCommunicationsApplianceTypeEnum.md

 # IfcCommunicationsApplianceTypeEnum

-Defines the range of different types of communications appliance that can be specified.
+Defines the range of different types of communications appliance that can be specified.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items